knative/docs/install/Knative-with-GKE.md

 ### Setting up a Google Cloud Platform project

-You need a GCP project to create a Google Kubernetes Engine cluster.
+You need a Google Cloud Platform (GCP)  project to create a Google Kubernetes Engine cluster.

 1. Set `PROJECT` environment variable, you can replace `my-knative-project` with the desired name of your GCP project.
 If you don't have one, we'll create one